 Want to donate plasma?

-By donating plasma you can help people who have lost a large amount of blood due to a medical emergency.
-Patients with blood-clotting disorders and newborn babies with severe jaundice also require plasma.
-Plasma is also the building block for many life-saving medicines
+By donating plasma you can help people who've lost a lot of blood due to a medical emergency.
+Patients with blood-clotting disorders and new-born babies with severe jaundice also require plasma.
+Plasma is also the building block for many life-saving medicines.

 Ready to give plasma?
-That’s great – you’ll be helping a lot of people!
+That's great news for lots of people!

 - Who?
-Fill in our donor self-assessment test and find out immediately if you are eligible to donate plasma.
+Complete our donor self-assessment test donor self-assessment test and find out immediately if you're eligible to donate plasma.

 - How often can I give plasma?
-You have to wait 28 days after a blood donation before you can give plasma or platelets again.
-The delay period between two consecutive blood, plasma or platelet donations does not change.
+You can give plasma every 14 days.
+However, you must wait for 28 days after a blood donation before you can give plasma or platelets again (as opposed to 14 days).

 - How long does it take?
 Plasma collection takes around 45 minutes.

 - What happens when I give plasma?
-We have put together a step-by-step guide to what to expect when you give plasma
+We've put together a step-by-step guide to what to expect when you give plasma

 - Where can I give plasma?
-Since a special device is required to collect plasma, you can only donate it at a donor center.
+As a special device is required to collect plasma, you can only donate it at a donor centre (link in Dutch).